palewire/californiacivicdata.org/_posts/2014-09-24-calaccess-code-convening.markdown

 ## Plugging in

-Browse the [California Civic Data Coalition](https://github.com/california-civic-data-coalition/) GitHub page for app details and documentation on installation and hacking.
-Installation is simple.
-Assuming you have a Django project already setup:
+Assuming you have a Django project already setup, installation is simple.

 {% highlight bash %}
 $ pip install django-calaccess-raw-data